DanOlson/beer_list/README.md

 ### Establishments

 Establishments peddle delicious beers.
 You're interested in which delicious beers a given establishment is peddling.
-To do that, you need one or more BeerList::Establishments.
+To reconcile this situation, you need one or more BeerList::Establishments.
 BeerList ships with a limited number of establishments, but its easy to [extend BeerList](https://github.com/DanOlson/beer_list#extending-beerlist-with-more-establishments) with more.

 First, let's try one out of the box: